BillJr99/Ursinus-WebIDE/README.md

 ## Creating Your Own Exercises

 To create an exercise, create a Markdown page in your `_pages` directory using the following template.
 Items you fill in are denoted with the `<<` and `>>` characters (which you should remove when filling in your desired data!).
+Replace the other items to your preferences.

 ```
 ---
 layout: exercise
 permalink: <<your relative URL here - for example, /Modules/ArrayLists/Exercise>>
 title: "<<title here - for example, CS173: Intro to Computer Science - ArrayLists>>"
-language: "<<language here - one of the follwoing: java"
+language: "<<language here - one of the follwoing: java, javascript, cpp, python, pyodide, sql, scheme, prolog, graphics_view, grpahics_shader>>"

 info: